Effective Types Of Discipline: Positive Strategies and Techniques to Guide Your Child

 Parent guiding child to a calm-down corner.

 Timeout involves removing a child from a situation to help them calm down and reflect on their behavior.
-Time-in keeps the child close while providing emotional support and teaching moments.
+Time-in keeps the kid close while providing emotional support and teaching moments.

 Traditional timeout guidelines: